UO Online Course Student Experience Survey

 For Law courses on the semester system the following schedule is used for the surveys:

-For summer courses at least three weeks in length and ending in week 4, 8 or 12, the E-SES will be open Monday 8:00am-Friday 6:00pm during the final week of the courses.
+For summer courses at least three weeks in length and ending in week 4, 8, 12, and session C8, the E-SES will be open Monday 8:00am through Friday 6:00pm during the final week of the courses.
+For summer law courses within session ending weeks 5 and 10, the E-SES will be open Monday 8:00am through Friday 6:00pm during the final week of the course.

 How to Complete the Student Experience Surveys